ariefannur/modular-pattern/README.md

 Use modular with clean achitecture
 1. `:core` module -> base class and common dependency helper
 2. `:feature:search` module -> feature for search user github
-2. `feature:detail` module -> feature for display detail user and list repo of user
+2. `:feature:detail` module -> feature for display detail user and list repo of user

 Each module split with 3 main data layer
 1. data : remote and local data storage